J&K is changing fast, Bollywood promises to come back big | ExBulletin

 J&K is changing fast, Bollywood promises to come back big

-SRINAGAR: Bollywood promises to return to Kashmir largely for nearly three decades, is another achievement for the government of India which had revoked the special status of J&K and divided the former princely state into two Union Territories on August 5, 2019, with a pledge to put J&K on the path to peace, prosperity and development.
+SRINAGAR: Bollywood promises to return to Kashmir largely for nearly three decades, is another achievement for the Indian government which revoked the special status of J&K and divided the former princely state into two Union Territories on August 5 2019, with a commitment to put J&K on the path to peace, prosperity and development.

 Jammu and Kashmir before 1990 was the favorite destination for filmmakers.
-After the armed insurgency erupted in the early 1990s, Bollywood had to sever ties with Kashmir because the security scenario was not favorable for film shoots.
+After the outbreak of the armed insurgency in the early 1990s, Bollywood had to sever its ties with Kashmir because the security scenario was not favorable to film shoots.

 The relationship between Bollywood and Kashmir dates back to 1960 when famous hits like Junglee, Kashmir Ki Kali, Haqeeqat, Arzoo and many other films were filmed in the valley.

-From 1960 to 1990, Kashmir was Bollywood’s second home as filmmakers found the valley the cutest and most affordable destination to complete projects.
+From 1960 to 1990, Kashmir was Bollywood’s second home as filmmakers found the valley to be the cutest and most affordable destination for projects.
 Movies shot in Kashmir in the seventies and eighties featured superstars like Rajesh Khanna, Amitabh Bachhan, Rekha, Shashi Kapoor and others.
-But by the time stars like Amir Khan, Sharukh Khan, Akshay Kumar and Salman Khan emerged on the scene, Kashmir had become a “no-go zone” for Bollywood.
+But by the time stars like Amir Khan, Sharukh Khan, Akshay Kumar and Salman Khan appeared on the scene, Kashmir had become a no-go zone for Bollywood.

 Only four films, Heena, Roja, Dil Se and Dil Kya Kare were shot in the valley from 1991 to 1999.